Violet

 I’m sweating in an air-conditioned room, my heart hammering against my chest in fear and my clammy hands clench.

-“Violet and I met each other at a party.”
+He smiles.
+A malicious smile to me.
+“Violet and I met at a club.”

-“You seem pretty worn-out when the night's still young.
+“You seem pretty worn out when the night’s still young.
 Kurt will take you home.”

 Relief washes over me as I settle in the car, but the anxiousness in my stomach remains.
 I sigh with relief, and as we drive through the city, I kill my sorrows, drinking in the magnificent nighttime metropolis until we disappear into an uphill road that’s lined with forest on both sides.